See below for commonly asked questions.

 Every Commute Counts is a program that helps people in the Greater Louisville Area get to and from work and other events.
 We offer rewards to commuters who choose alternatives to driving alone, and our services help make that change as easy as possible.

 If your commute trip begins and/or ends in our nine-county service area, you are eligible for services with Every Commute Counts.
-Our service area consists of Clark and Floyd counties in Indiana; and, Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer, and Trimble counties in Kentucky.
-Basically, if one of both ends of your trip is in our service area (please see service area map), you are eligible for our services.
+Our service area consists of Clark and Floyd counties in Indiana, and Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer, and Trimble counties in Kentucky.
+Basically, if one or both ends of your trip is in our service area (please see service area map), you are eligible for our services.

 For example, if you work in Georgetown, Kentucky and live in Louisville, you are eligible for our services.
 If you live in New Albany, Indiana and work in Columbus, Indiana, you are eligible for our services.
 If you live in Bedford, Kentucky and work in Carrollton, Kentucky, you are also eligible for our service.
 If you are not sure, give us a call at 502-267-5400 and we can let you know if you are eligible.